dantuluri/Energy/README.md

 # Energy
-Energy is a cross-platform, extensible file explorer designed to replace the default
+Energy is a cross-platform, customizable, and extensible file explorer designed to replace the default
 file explorers packaged in operating systems.